Child Support Attorney

 Once a child support order is entered, it can only be modified upon a showing of a substantial change in circumstances of one of the parents.
 The Court will automatically presume that there has been a substantial change if the child support order was entered at least three years and there has been a difference of 15% or more between the amount of child support payable under the existing order and the amount of child support resulting from the application of the Guidelines based on the parent’s current incomes.
 This often occurs when either parent gets a raise, loses their job, gains employment, etc.

-An experienced child support attorney can help you in determining the best course of action in the event that a child support order needs to be changed.
+An experienced child support attorney can help you determine the best course of action if a child support order needs to be changed.

 Contact a Child Support Attorney Today!